mishbahr/django-staticgen/README.rst

 .. image:: http://img.shields.io/coveralls/mishbahr/django-staticgen.svg?style=flat-square
   :target: https://coveralls.io/r/mishbahr/django-staticgen?branch=master

 Simple static site generator for django.

-Inspired by django-bakery.
+This project requires ``celery>=3.1`` to be properly installed and configured.
+When installing the ``django-staticgen`` using pip, ``celery>=3.1`` will also be installed automatically.

+For more information on using Celery with Django http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html

 **WORK IN PROGRESS // NOT PRODUCTION READY.**